Daughter of Henry Bernard Feldhaus Jr. and Mary Ann Schneider

-Aunt Cate's daughter, Mary Josephine, was
+Aunt Kate's daughter, Mary Josephine, was

 married and lived on Berger Street below the Sacred Heart Church with her family.

-Aunt Cate lived simply.
+Aunt Kate lived simply.
 She

 never had a refrigerator, prefering an ice box.
 The ice was delivered daily to her door.

-day indicating (by the orientation of the sign) how much ice the ice man should leave for her that day.
+every day indicating (by the orientation of the sign) how much ice the ice man should leave for her that day.

-large pecan trees in her yard and I always looked forward to eating pecans at her house.
+two large pecan trees in her yard and I always looked forward to eating pecans at her house.